Aminata

 Geographical Distribution

-More common in major urban centres such as Sydney, Melbourne, and Brisbane, where diverse immigrant communities reside.
-Particularly prevalent within African-Australian populations.
+More commonly found in major urban centres with diverse populations, such as Sydney, Melbourne, and Brisbane, where immigrant communities from Africa and West Asia are concentrated.

 Numerological Significance